 - A stakeholder may lodge an appeal against a decision of the Examinations Appeals Board or a decision of the Executive following the opinion of the Dispute Resolution Committee.
-This must then be done within six weeks after the day on which the decision in question was announced to the administrative law department of the Council of State in The Hague (Section 7.66 of the WHW). - 2.
-No appeals can be lodged against decisions on the handling of a complaint or request for review.
+This must then be done within six weeks after the day on which the decision in question was announced to the administrative law department of the Council of State in The Hague28 (Section 7.66 of the WHW). - No appeals can be lodged against decisions on the handling of a complaint or request for review.29

-&lt;sup>24 In February 2022, the Dutch Upper and Lower Houses of Parliament adopted the 'verbetering rechtsbescherming mbo-studenten' (improving legal protection of students in senior secondary vocational education) legislative proposal.
-As a result of this legislative amendment, as of 1 January 2023 the tasks of the Higher Education Appeals Tribunal (CBHO) will be transferred to the Administrative Law Division of the Council of State (ABRvS).
+In February 2022, the Dutch Upper and Lower Houses of Parliament adopted the 'verbetering rechtsbescherming mbo-studenten' (improving legal protection of students in senior secondary vocational education) legislative proposal.
+As a res ult of this legislative amendment, as of 1 January 2023 the tasks of the Higher Education Appeals Tribunal (CBHO) will be transferred to the Administrative Law Division of the Council of State (ABRvS).
 From that moment on, students can turn to the ABRvS.

-&lt;sup>25 Section 9.3 of the 'Algemene Wet Bestuursrecht' (General Administrative Law Act).
+29 Section 9.3 of the 'Algemene Wet Bestuursrecht' (General Administrative Law Act).